-There was no effect on sperm motility or morphology after single 100 mg oral doses of sildenafil in healthy volunteers (see section 5.1).
+There was no effect on sperm motility or morphology after single 100 mg oral doses of sildenafil in healthy volunteers.

-4.7 Effects on ability to drive and use machines
+4.7 Effects on ability to drive and use machine:

-Sildenafil Pfizer may have a minor influence on the ability to drive and use machines.
+No studies on the effects on the ability to drive and use machines have been performed.
 As dizziness and altered vision were reported in clinical trials with sildenafil, patients should be aware of how they react to Sildenafil, before driving or operating machinery.

-4.8 Undesirable effects
+4.8 Undesirable Effects: